CSCfi/csc-user-guide/docs/accounts/how-to-create-new-project.md

 **Add services to your project**

-1. Please add the services (Puhti, Mahti, cPouta, etc.) to your project you wish to use during your course.
+* Please add the services (Puhti, Mahti, cPouta, etc.) to your project you wish to use during your course.

 **Invite participants to your project**

-1. You can create your invitation link to the course project in my.csc.fi (linkki?, https://docs.csc.fi/accounts/how-to-add-members-to-project/#using-invitation-link)
+1. You can create your [invitation link](https://docs.csc.fi/accounts/how-to-add-members-to-project/#using-invitation-link) to the course project in my.csc.fi
 2. Please provide this invitation link to your course participants
 3. If the student does not yet have a CSC user account they will be guided to create a CSC user account.
 4. Users must accept the CSC Terms of use of the services which are used during the course

 **Project lifecycle**

-1. Course projects are valid for maximum 6 months
+* Course projects are valid for maximum 6 months
-2. Projects cannot be extended
+* Projects cannot be extended
-3. Project data will be deleted when the project has ended
+* Project data will be deleted when the project has ended